by David Webster, Associate Professor, Department of History, Bishop's University

 Increasingly in the final months of 1965, the army command took the reins of government and encouraged violence against PKI members and others.
 By January 1966, the army-dominated government in Jakarta was ready to ask for foreign aid.
 The Canadian response to an Indonesian request to resume aid, which Canada had ended in 1964, was cautious to a fault.
 Ottawa planned to consult its major allies before acting, but noted that aid “might provide a means by which Indonesia could be drawn back into corporate international life.”
 Short-term relief, delivered ideally through the United Nations and its specialized agencies, might help ensure that the new regime in Jakarta would be pro-Western.

-by soldiers as they are taken by open truck to prison in Jakarta, 1965.
-Photo: AP
+Members of the Youth Wing of the Indonesian Communist party are guarded by soldiers as they are taken by open truck to prison in Jakarta, 1965.
+Photo: AP |

 DOCUMENT 22.